okta/workflows-templates/workflows/slack_app_template_project/readme.md

 - `/oktalookup`
 - Okta Lookup Slack App

 These functionalities are implemented using Slack API actions, such as `Open a View`, `Update a View`, and `Post a Message`.
-Because the Slack connector doesn't support these actions, you must create a custom Slack API connector to use them.
+Because the current Slack connector doesn't support these actions, you must create a custom Slack API connector to use them.
 ## Setup Steps
 1. [Create a Slack app](#create-a-slack-app).
 2. [Create Slack app connector](#create-a-slack-app-connector)